- About Us

 d.
 Always convert or scan your file in a Color version.
 This is mandatory for PCC but recommended for other documents.
 It is a good practice to scan from original documents.

 a.
 It is important to attach your Passports and Residential Cards (if applicable) along with your file.

 b.
 Scan and include current passport with Bio pages and all pages that has stamps or any other markings

 a.
 Not including ECA report or only including ECA number

 b.
-Not including Degrees and Transcripts – please note that IRCC will reject incomplete files unlike OINP, which asks for additional information.
+Not including Degrees and Transcripts – please note that ICCRC will reject incomplete files unlike OINP, which asks for additional information.

 a.
 Not including Job responsibility letters or not matching with NOC.

 b.
 Documents submitted cannot be verified due to lack of information of company and signatory, or contact details of the employer missing and hence verification cannot be done.

 c.
 Company registered in the house or residential area that may raise the question on quality of work performed.